RemyPaulJr/notes/aws/Solutions Architect Associate - SAA/Practice Exam Notes.md

 				- Data moving between volume and instance.
 				- Snapshots of the volume.
 - Reboot Ec2 instance:
 	- In case of ec2 instance failure need manually restarts. to automate we can use CloudWatch Alarms to monitor the health status.
-And when a
+And in case of a failure (instance stop), we can use **CloudWatch EC2 Reboot Alarm Action to stop and start the instance.